Wiselab2/Y2H-SCORES/Software/README.md

 Y2H-SCORES is an aggregate of three experimental outcomes: 1) the enrichment score measures the non-selected population as a baseline to detect which preys are significantly enriched under selection, 2) the specificity score uses selected samples as a control baseline to measure the specificity of a prey, and 3) the *in-frame* score makes use of the fusion read information to identify *in-frame* enrichment of the prey fragments under selection.

-Y2H-SCORES has been submitted for peer review, but the preprint can be accessed from https://doi.org/10.1101/2020.09.08.288365.
-Please refer to the manuscript for more details about each module.
+Y2H-SCORES has been published in PLoS Computational Biology, it can be accessed from https://doi.org/10.1371/journal.pcbi.1008890.
+Please refer to the paper for more details about each module.
 The entire pipeline has been coded in R.

 **Citations**